guanchenw/guanchenw.github.io/projects/ALU.md

 To complete the project, I started by creating and testing each building block, including full adders, full subtractors, multipliers, dividers, and logic gates, many of which I implemented using truth tables and ROM-based logic.
 I then combined these blocks into a single ALU using enable pins, a decoder for operation selection, shared output lines, and overflow, carry, and zero detection logic.
 After validating the full design in simulation, I implemented the ALU in Verilog, writing a clean, modular hardware description and a comprehensive testbench to exhaustively verify each operation.
 This process gave me hands-on experience in circuit design, schematic integration, Verilog coding, simulation workflows, and systematic debugging, closely mirroring real-world hardware design practices.

-Here is part of design code to define operations that illustrates the verilog part of the project:
+Here is a portion of the design code that defines operations and illustrates the Verilog part of the project:

 ```verilog
 4'b0000: begin // F = 2 x A with a flag for overflow
     F = A << 1;